cisagov/Malcolm/docs/development.md

 and the following files of special note:

-* `auth.env` - the script `./scripts/auth_setup` prompts the user for the administrator credentials used by the Malcolm appliance, and `auth.env` is the environment file where those values are stored
 * `docker-compose.yml` - the configuration file used by `docker-compose` to build, start, and stop an instance of the Malcolm appliance
 * `docker-compose-standalone.yml` - similar to `docker-compose.yml`, only used for the ["packaged"](#Packager) installation of Malcolm